andersmurphy/andersmurphy-blog/resources/posts/2021-11-14-emacs-building-from-source-on-macos.md

 Title: Emacs: building from source on macOS

-I've always wanted to build Emacs from source as it lets you try then latest features.
-One of those features is native compilation which leverages `libgccjit` to compile Emacs lisp code to native code making Emacs very snappy.
+I've always wanted to build Emacs from source as it lets you try new features.
+Native compilation in particular was something I wanted to explore.
+Native compilation leverages `libgccjit` to compile Emacs lisp code to native code making Emacs very snappy.

 Why not use Homebrew?
 Homebrew is great and I still use it for installing dependencies like `libgccjit` but recently Homebrew has started removing options on their code formulae which makes it a lot less convenient for messing around with emacs.